kaBeech/advent-of-code-solutions/2023-Xtreme-Xmas-Code-Maiden-Voyage/Day05-Breaks/README.md

 For what it's worth, my non-optimized code would have gotten the correct answer in a little over 24.2 million cycles.
 A program with even less-optimized code would likely get the answer in a little over 1 billion cycles.
 My optimized code got the correct answer in 2 cycles 😎

-If the the answer had been different (i.e. the input data was different but was in a similar shape), my non-optimized algorithm could have taken over 4.2 billion cycles to get the correct answer in a worst-case scenario.
+If the the answer had been different (i.e. the input data was different but was in a similar shape), my non-optimized algorithm could have taken around 2.4 billion cycles to get the correct answer in a worst-case scenario.
 I think my optimized algorithm has a worst case of about 240 cycles, but that could be a low estimate.

 In any case, I had fun playing with this algorithm!